pulumi/docs/content/docs/reference/pkg/azure-nextgen/customerinsights/profile.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const profile = new azure_nextgen.customerinsights.latest.Profile("profile", {
+const profile = new azure_nextgen.customerinsights.Profile("profile", {
     apiEntitySetName: "TestProfileType396",
     fields: [
         {